WCDW

-WCDW (106.7 FM) is a commercial radio station licensed to Port Dickinson, New York and serving the Greater Binghamton radio market.
-The station is owned by Equinox Broadcasting and broadcasts a classic hits radio format.
+WCDW (106.7 FM) is a commercial radio station licensed to Port Dickinson, New York, United States, and serving the Greater Binghamton market.
+The station is owned by Equinox Broadcasting and broadcasts a classic hits format as "Cool 106.7".

-WCDW has an effective radiated power (ERP) of 1,200 watts.
-The stations transmitter is in the Ingraham Hill tower farm, south of Binghamton.
-It also has FM translators at 101.1 in Endwell, New York (relays the main station), 95.1 in Binghamton, New York (relays HD2), 92.9 in Endicott, New York (relays HD3), and 107.1 in Johnson City, New York (relays HD4).
+The station's transmitter is in the Ingraham Hill tower farm, south of Binghamton.
+It also has FM translators at 101.1 in Endwell, New York (relays the main station), 95.1 in Binghamton (relays HD2), 92.9 in Endicott, New York (relays HD3), and 107.1 in Johnson City, New York (relays HD4).